MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/July.md

 1. Support for XDG User dirs
 1. Finding the user trash directory
-1. Creating non-existant directories
+1. Creating non-existent directories

-Release 1.0 and 2.0 were released on the 9th and 15th of July respectivelly.
+Release 1.0 and 2.0 were released on the 9th and 15th of July respectively.

 ### UntitledImGuiTextUtils
 This month we will also introduce the 1.0 release of the